iterative/dvclive/README.md

 -   [Neptune](https://neptune.ai/)

-The main difference with those *ML Loggers* is that **DVCLive** does not require any additional services or servers to run.
+The main difference with those *ML Loggers* is that **DVCLive** does not **require** any additional services or servers to run.

-Logged metrics and metadata are stored as plain text files that can be versioned by version control tools (i.e Git) or tracked as pointers to files in DVC storage.
+Logged metrics, parameters, and plots are stored as plain text files that can be versioned by tools like Git or tracked as pointers to files in DVC storage.

+You can then use different [options](#visualize-the-results) to visualize the metrics, parameters, and plots.

 ------------------------------------------------------------------------